Skip to main content

 Crowdin CLI uses a YAML configuration file that contains a description of the resources to manage: files to be uploaded into Crowdin and the locations of the corresponding translations.

-To use Crowdin CLI, you should first generate your configuration file and then run the tool.
-By default, Crowdin CLI looks for a configuration file named crowdin.yaml or crowdin.yml (so you don’t have to specify the file name unless it’s different from crowdin.yaml).
+To use Crowdin CLI, you should create your configuration file and then run the tool.
+By default, Crowdin CLI looks for a configuration file named crowdin.yaml or crowdin.yml.

 To create the configuration file run the following command: